SerwisantOnline/serwisant-api-php-sdk/README.md

 It's optional, but *STRONGLY* recommended for performance reasons, because it's persisting access token between requests until it expire and avoid create a new token for every HTTP request.
 Check out other cache containers:

+- `SerwisantApi\AccessTokenContainerEncryptedFile` - caches data in encrypted local files, it can be used on single-server application with access to local filesystem
+- `SerwisantApi\AccessTokenContainerFile` - caches data in plain-text local files, it can be used on single-server application with access to local filesystem. ***Please note*** - it's insecure to use it on shared hosting because plain access tokens can be saved in `/tmp` directory accessible for other users.
-- `SerwisantApi\AccessTokenContainerSessipn` - in session container, it should be used only with `AccessTokenOauthUserCredentials` and store user specific access token (fetched using login and password) - please don't use it for only key-secret access tokens.
+- `SerwisantApi\AccessTokenContainerSession` - in session container, it should be used only with `AccessTokenOauthUserCredentials` and store user specific access token (fetched using login and password) - please don't use it for only key-secret access tokens.
 - `SerwisantApi\AccessTokenContainerSqlite` - SQLite database based cache, easy to set-up.
 Require `PDO`